wigahluk/nezaldi/README.md

 ### Available Options

-`--conf` Configuration file to use, by default it will use `nezaldi.json`
+* `--conf` Configuration file to use, by default it will use `nezaldi.json`
+* `-p <port>` Sets the port for running Nezaldi.
+Default 3000.
+It can be specified in the configuration file.

 ### Global Configuration Settings